PHACDataHub/dataplex-poc/generate-data/README.md

 # Sample Synthetic Data

-The focus here is to generate data in order to demonstrate Dataplex's functionality.
-While we are using the surveillance programs names, the data generated is based on over-simplfied, non-epidemilogical guestimates - they are more placeholders to surveillance data products, than actual representations.
+The focus here is to generate data to demonstrate Dataplex's functionality.
+While we are using the surveillance programs names, the data generated is based on over-simplfied, non-epidemiological guestimates - they are more placeholders to surveillance data products, than actual representations.

 ## Branches and Surveillance Programs